Aaronmsv/PastejackingProtection/README.md

 		eval $script
 	fi
 }
 ```

 It shows the clipboard to you and gives you the option to execute the contents if you press `y`.
 Other input is ignored.
 It also prints special characters.

+I used to paste everything in gedit first, check it and then paste it in the terminal, but this is faster and gives better output by showing special characters.
+It's also handy to prevent pasting commands ending with a newline from executing directly, even if it's not malicious.

 # Example usage